-It is part of the Virgil Flowers #7 series and is a This thriller is a hardcover edition was published by G.P.
-Putnam & Sons on October 8, 2013 and has 384 pages.
+It is part of the Virgil Flowers #7 series and is a This thriller is a hardcover edition that was published by G.P.
+Putnam's Sons on October 8, 2013 and has 384 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Rules of Prey, Shadow Prey, Eyes of Prey, Winter Prey, Silent Prey, Mind Prey, Night Prey, Sudden Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Extreme Prey, Escape Clause
+Other books by this author which I have reviewed include Rules of Prey, Shadow Prey, Eyes of Prey, Winter Prey, Silent Prey, Mind Prey, Night Prey, Sudden Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Extreme Prey, Escape Clause, The Fool's Run

 Seventh in the Virgil Flowers thriller series and revolving around a roving detective in Minnesota.